Campus facilities and resources

 The Gateway Building

-The new Students' Union facility on the Southend Campus provides a dedicated space for students to meet, have a coffee, relax and watch films or sport.
+The Studentsí Union facility at the Southend Campus provides a dedicated space for students to meet, have a coffee, relax and watch films or sport.